JonathanGrossman/python_basics/02_getting_started.md

 # Getting Started

+Programming not only requires knowing what code to write, it also requires knowing how to use the terminal and how to install and work with code other people wrote, and of course so much more.
+This chapter focuses on working with the terminal and installing software in order to start writing code.
+Early in this chapter, you will already be writing Python code!
+At the end of this chapter, you will have your basic Python environment setup on your computer and will write a Python script that prints a message to your terminal.

 ## [Installing Python](#installing-python)

 Before you can start writing Python code, you need to make sure you have Python installed on your computer.
 Some computers have Python pre-installed and others don't.
-Even if a computer has Python pre-installed, you want to make sure you know which version, as Python has versions 2 and 3 out in the wild.
-You can check whether you have Python installed and which versions by using the terminal.
+Even if a computer has Python pre-installed, you want to make sure you know which version you have, as Python has versions 2 and 3.
+Check whether you have Python installed and which versions by using the terminal.
 You should check for both Python 2 and Python 3.
 Open up a terminal session on your computer and enter `python --version` to check for Python 2 and `python3 --version` to check for Python3.

 ```python
 python --version